Heart disease burden on the rise

 The article also mentions that The Centers for Disease Control has a five-year program aimed at preventing more than 1 million heart attacks by promoting “controlling blood pressure and cholesterol, cutting salt, being physically active and stopping smoking.”

 While we can all agree that not smoking and maintaining a baseline of physical activity are helpful, the focus on cholesterol, blood pressure and salt gets murky.
-First of all, salt is not a significant risk factor for the majority of the population, and large epidemiological studies show the lowest risk of cardiovascular disease in those consuming 3-6 grams of sodium per day (not less than 2.3 grams recommend by most health organizations, a level so low there are no interventional trials to support such a recommendation).
+First of all, it’s not clear if salt is a significant risk factor for the majority of the population, and large epidemiological studies show the lowest risk of cardiovascular disease in those consuming 3-6 grams of sodium per day (not less than 2.3 grams recommend by most health organizations).

 Furthermore, what do they mean by controlling blood pressure and cholesterol?
-Does that mean more drug therapy with minimal benefit?
+Does that mean more drug therapy?
 Or does it mean a focus on a lifestyle that has proven to reduce blood pressure, improve weight loss, reverse diabetes, improve the overall cholesterol profile, and improve cardiovascular risk?
 (Hint: this proven lifestyle is a low-carb, high-fat diet!)

 I think it is clear that if we rely on the same old message to lower dietary fat, lower total calories, exercise more and take various prescriptions, then our progress will continue to go backwards.
 After all, that’s been the prevailing message for decades as we got into this mess.